actions-marketplace-validations/kfear1337_CodeQL/README.md

 To use this workflow in your repository, follow these steps:

 1. Create a new file named `.github/workflows/codeql.yml` in your repository.
-2. Copy the contents of the codeql.yml file into the newly created codeql.yml file.
+2. Copy the contents of the `codeql.yml` file from the repository you mentioned into the newly created `codeql.yml` file.
+3. Create a new directory named `.github/codeql` in your repository.
+4. Create a new file named `codeql-config.yml` inside the `.github/codeql` directory.
+5. Copy the contents of your CodeQL configuration file into the newly created `.github/codeql/codeql-config.yml` file.
+6. Customize the workflow file and the CodeQL configuration file as needed.
+You can adjust the timeout, permissions, and other settings according to your requirements.
-3. Commit and push the changes to your repository.
+7. Commit and push the changes to your repository.

+The workflow will now be triggered on `push` and `pull_request` events on the `main` branch, as well as daily at midnight (UTC), based on the provided configuration.

+Please make sure that the workflow file is located in the `.github/workflows` directory, and the CodeQL configuration file is located in the `.github/codeql` directory of your repository.

+Feel free to modify the workflow file and the CodeQL configuration file to fit your specific needs and configurations.

 The workflow will now be triggered on `push` and `pull_request` events on the `main` branch, as well as daily at midnight (UTC).